SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

            380         BUSY_Stabilizing   intermediate state: Prepared -> Starting -> Ramping -> **Stabilizing** -> Prepared
            390         BUSY_Finalizing    intermediate state: Prepared or Stabilizing -> **Finalizing** -> Standby
                                           value has reached the target and any leftover cleanup operation is in progress.
-           400         ERROR_GENERIC      an Error occured, Module is in an error state, something turned out to be a problem.
+           400         ERROR_Generic      an Error occured, Module is in an error state, something turned out to be a problem.
            430         ERROR_Standby      an Error occured, Module is still in Standby state, even after ``clear_errors``.
            450         ERROR_Prepared     an Error occured, Module is still in Prepared state, even after ``clear_errors``.
          ============ ================== =========================================